Jupyter: JupyterHub on PLEIADES

 • What versions are you using?

-• I have mutliple jobs running on the cluster.
+• I have multiple jobs running on the cluster.
 How do I know which one is the JupyterLab server?

 All JuypterLab server jobs get the same name, spawner-jupyterhub, although only a few characters might be visible when entering squeue -u <USERNAME>.